Functoriality of toric coherent-constructible correspondence: Conventions

 \section{Conventions}

-All categorical notions (categories, functors, algebra and module structures, large and small) refer to $(\infty,1)-$structures in the sense of \cite{HTT,HA}.
+All categorical notions (categories, functors, algebra and module structures) refer to $(\infty,1)$-structures in the sense of \cite{HTT,HA}.

-Fix a commutative noetherian regular ring $k$ over $\QQ$.
+Fix a commutative Noetherian regular ring $k$ over $\QQ$.
 Unless otherwise specified, notions in algebraic geometry (schemes, morphisms) are defined over $k$.
-Furthermore, every stable category is assumed $k$-linear and functors are $k$-linear exact.
 We omit the notations $\L$ and $\R$ for derived functors.
 Instead, they refer to left and right adjoints of functors.

-For a scheme or stack $X$, the category $\QCoh(X)$ is the category of unbounded complexes of $\mathcal{O}_X$-modules with quasi-coherent cohomology.
+For a scheme or stack $X$, the category $\QCoh(X)$ is the unbounded derived category of quasi-coherent sheaves.
 For the category $\indcoh(X)$ and relavent functors, we refer to \cite{vol1}.